A decadent, gluten-free flourless chocolate cake recipe with no added sugar necessary!

 - 8 large eggs, cold

-- 1 lb. semisweet (or bittersweet) chocolate, coarsely chopped
+- 1 pound dark, semisweet or bittersweet chocolate, coarsely chopped

-Adjust an oven rack to the lower-middle position and heat the oven to 325 degrees.
-Line the bottom of an 8-inch springform pan with parchment paper or waxed paper and grease the sides of the pan.
-(Be sure to grease the sides really well!)
-Wrap the outside of the pan with 2 sheets of heavy-duty aluminum foil and set it in a large roasting pan.
+- Adjust an oven rack to the lower-middle position and heat the oven to 325°F. Line the bottom of an 8-inch springform pan with parchment paper and grease the sides of the pan.
+Center the pan on a large sheet of heavy-duty aluminum foil and wrap the edges up around the sides of the pan.
+Repeat with a second sheet of foil.
+Set the pan in a large roasting pan, or any pan that’s larger than the springform.
 Bring a kettle or pot of water to boil.

-In a stand mixer using the whisk attachment, beat the eggs at high speed until the volume doubles (about 5 minutes).
+- In a stand mixer using the whisk attachment, beat the eggs at high speed until the volume doubles.
+This usually takes about 5 minutes.

-Scrape the batter into the prepared springform pan and smooth the surface with a rubber spatula.
-Place the roasting pan on the oven rack and pour in enough boiling water to come about halfway up the sides of the springform pan.
-Bake until the cake has risen slightly, the edges are just beginning to set, a thin-glazed crust (like a brownie) has formed on the surface, and an instant-read thermometer inserted halfway into the center reads 140° F, 22-25 minutes.
-Remove the springform pan from the water bath and set on a wire rack; cool to room temperature.
-Cover and refrigerate overnight to mellow and firm.
-(The cake can be refrigerated for up to 4 days.)
+- Scrape the batter into the prepared springform pan and smooth the surface with a rubber spatula.
+Place the roasting pan on the oven rack and VERY carefully pour in enough boiling water to come about halfway up the sides of the springform pan.
+Bake for 20 minutes.
+Carefully remove the springform pan from the water bath and set it on a wire rack; cool to room temperature.
+Cover and refrigerate until cool.

-About 3o minutes prior to serving, carefully remove the sides of the springform pan, invert the cake onto a sheet of waxed paper, peel off the parchment paper, and reinvert the cake onto a serving platter.
+- About 30 minutes prior to serving, run a knife around the edges of the cake and carefully remove the sides of the springform pan.
+Carefully slip a spatula under the parchment to loosen and remove the pan base and transfer the cake to a serving platter.
 If desired, lightly dust the cake with powdered sugar and top with berries.
 To slice, use a sharp, thin-bladed knife, dipping the knife into a pitcher of hot water and wiping the blade before each cut.